theraindance/footballtracker/README.md

 # footballtracker

-Tracking favourite football team
+Tracking favourite 2022 EPL football team

-Just enter name, email and choose your Favourite team The results will update after matches are played.
+Just enter name, email and choose your Favourite EPL team The results will update after matches are played.